ku1ik/stderred/README.md

     $ git clone git://github.com/sickill/stderred.git
     $ cd stderred

-Important: In all cases below make sure that path to `stderred.so` is absolute!
+Important: In all cases below make sure that path to `libstderred.so` is absolute!

 ### Building